puritanviitm/CKAD/Probes.md

 ```
 kubectl describe pod liveness-pod
 ```
-You can see the pod is getting restarted
+You can see the pod restarted

 ### Task 2: Readiness probe